dorrahsq/project2-front/README.md

 # Frame it
-An online photo-sharing website created with MongoDB, Express, and React.
+An online photo-sharing website created with MongoDB, Express, and React - [Take a look](https://frameit-website.netlify.app/).

 ----